Expeditionary Learning

 7. Integrate real-world connections: Make connections to real-world issues, experiences, and experts to enhance students' understanding and engagement.
 This provides relevance and meaning to their learning experiences.

-8. Emphasize self-directed learning: Encourage students to take ownership of their learning by setting goals, managing their time, and making choices.
+8. Emphasise self-directed learning: Encourage students to take ownership of their learning by setting goals, managing their time, and making choices.
 This fosters independence and self-motivation, essential skills for lifelong learning.

-9. Celebrate achievements: Recognize and celebrate students' achievements and growth throughout the learning expedition.
+9. Celebrate achievements: Recognise and celebrate students' achievements and growth throughout the learning expedition.
 This builds confidence and reinforces the value of their hard work and dedication.

 By following these guidance points, facilitators can create a dynamic and engaging learning environment that promotes expeditionary learning and supports student success.